Fiduciary Responsibilities

 - Do we have the appropriate checks and balances to prevent errors, fraud, and abuse?

-- Are we meeting guidelines and requirements set by our funders?
+- Are we honoring donor intent and the guidelines and requirements set by our funders?

 Ensuring adequate control mechanisms

-Control mechanisms are not intended to detect fraud but rather to prevent it.
-Ensuring clarity in job descriptions and responsibilities; defining financial and accounting procedures (signing checks, handling of cash, approving expenses, outlining parameters for credit card usage); managing potential conflicts of interest with a clear policy; and requesting regular external audits are all manifestations of fiduciary responsibility.
+Control mechanisms are intended to prevent fraud.
+Ensuring clarity in job descriptions and responsibilities; defining financial and accounting procedures (signing checks, handling of cash, approving expenses, outlining parameters for credit card usage); managing potential conflicts of interest with a clear policy; and requesting regular independent audits are all indicators of fiduciary responsibility.

 Approving the budget

-The budget creates the framework for program management and overall administrative decisions.
-The annual budget approval process helps curb any tendency for the board to micromanage.
+The annual budget approval process creates the framework for organizational management.
 Securing necessary funding is part of a viable budget.
-Examining financial statements regularly and comparing actual figures to the projected ones allows the board to verify that the general guidelines stay on track.
-The board should question any major variances.
+Examining financial statements regularly and comparing actual figures to the projected ones allows the board to verify that the financial health of the organization remains on track.
+The board should question major variances.

 Overseeing the organization’s legal obligations

-The board verifies that all filing requirements and tax obligations are completed.
-The organization must fill out Form 990 completely and file it on time.
-It must regularly withhold and pay employment taxes.
-To avoid intermediate sanctions, the board must document and justify its executive compensation and any financial transactions.
+The board verifies that all filing requirements and tax obligations are completed, including that the Form 990 is completed and filed on time and employment taxes are withheld and paid.
+To avoid intermediate sanctions, the board is expected to document and justify financial transactions, including executive compensation.